diydeveloper/cms-canvas/readme.md

 - });
 ```

-To access the admin panel got to your web browser and visit:
+To access the admin panel go to your web browser and visit:

 ```
 http://yourdomain.com/sitemin